Guide to Malaga Car Museum

 - Make a museum day of it – combine your visit with a trip to the adjacent Russian Museum, one of the top art museums in Malaga.

-- Museum and beach it – the Tabacalera backs on to one of the best beaches in Malaga, La Misericordia with blue-flag status.
+- Museum and beach it – the Tabacalera backs on to one of the best beaches in Malaga, La Misericordia.
 Have lunch at one of the beach bars (we like Gutiérrez Playa) and then settle down on the sands for a relaxing afternoon.

 How to get there

-Malaga Car Museum is located in the old tabacco factory known as the Tabacalera on the west side of town.
+Malaga Car Museum is in the old tabacco factory known as the Tabacalera on the west side of town.
 The easiest way to get there from Malaga city centre is to take the No 7 bus (every 12-15 minutes on weekdays, every 20 at weekends) from the Alameda Principal (stop is on the south side of the road near Calle Córdoba) and get off at La Tabacalera.
 The journey takes around 20 minutes and costs €1.30 each way.
-Read more about getting around Malaga by bus.

 From Malaga city centre your best bet to take the seafront road (Calle Pacífico) and follow the signs for the Museo Automovilístico.
 Free parking is available.